nfour/prototyping-js/react/README.md

 yarn start
 ```

+The storybook automatically reads any stories from `src/**/*stories.tsx`.

-This will start up a storybook at the URL emitted.
-When you edit the files and save, it will be reflected in the storybook almost instantly!
+When you edit the files and save, their changes are reflected almost instantly.

 ## Prototypes